amaiya/ktrain/README.md

 pip install causalnlp
 # for ktrain.text.TextExtractor
 pip install textract
+# for ktrain.text.qa.AnswerExtractor.finetune
+pip install datasets
 ```
-If the above libaries are not installed, **ktrain** will complain  when a method or function needing either any of the above is invoked.
+The above packages can be installed with the single command: `pip install ktrain[all]`
-Notice that **ktrain** is using forked versions of the `eli5` and `stellargraph` libraries above in order to support TensorFlow2.
+Notice also that **ktrain** is using forked versions of the `eli5` and `stellargraph` libraries above in order to support TensorFlow2.

 This code was tested on Ubuntu 18.04 LTS using TensorFlow 2.3.1 and Python 3.6.9.